Search Knowledge Base by Keyword

-After selecting the tool, left click two points to define the FF / FL run.
+After defining an area, left click two points to define the FF / FL run.
 You can also specify the length of a FF line by pressing a number on your keyboard after identifying your first point in the direction of your cursor.

 After you place the first line, use the shift key and left click to place a parallel run line identical to the first.
 Additionally, you can hold Ctrl and left click to place a run identical in length, but perpendicular to the first.

-After you finish laying down your lines, click enter and run the FF / FL report.
+After you finish creating your lines, click Begin Analysis in the ASTM window to run the FF / FL report.